Learn how to make a mattress softer with our easy-to-follow guide.

-If you've been tossing and turning on a hard mattress, yearning for a touch of comfort, you're in the right place.
-We'll explain about mattress firmness, exploring how it affects your sleep quality and, most importantly, how to transform your firm surface into a plush haven.
+We'll explain about mattress firmness, exploring how it affects your sleep quality and, most importantly, how to soften your mattress if needed.

 Over time, the effects of a hard mattress can become more severe.
 It can push your spine out of its natural alignment during sleep, which can cause back pain.
 This is not good for your back in the long run, and it's something you'll want to avoid.